temporalio/samples-dotnet/src/SafeMessageHandlers/README.md

-# Atomic Message Handlers
+# Safe Message Handlers

-This sample shows a workflow using `SemaphoreSlim` to atomically process certain blocks of workflow code to prevent data race issues.
+This sample shows a workflow using `Temporalio.Workflows.Semaphore` to atomically process certain blocks of workflow code to prevent data race issues.
 The sample code demonstrates assigning cluster nodes to jobs atomically.

 To run, first see [README.md](../../README.md) for prerequisites.
 Then, run the following from this directory in a separate terminal to start the worker: